Georges Thurston

-Georges Thurston (December 29, 1951 – June 18, 2007) was a Quebec singer, author and composer and radio show host.
+Georges Thurston (December 29, 1951 – June 18, 2007) was an Afro-Québécois singer, author and composer and radio show host.
 He was known as Boule Noire (literal translation: "Black Ball") since 1975 and worked in the music industry as a solo artist for nearly 30 years and as part of musical groups for five years.

 Early years

-Born in Bedford, Quebec, Thurston later moved to Saint-Jerome, Quebec, where he formed his first band in 1965 called les Zinconnus and produced R&B music, his favourite musical genre.
-In 1969, he moved on to join the 25th Regiment band and remained with the group until the early 1970s.
+Born in Bedford, Quebec, Thurston later moved to Saint-Jerome, Quebec, where he formed his first band in 1965 called Les Zinconnus and produced R&B music, his favourite musical genre.
+In 1969, he moved on to join the band Le 25e Régiment and remained with the group until the early 1970s.

-In the 1970s, he worked with several other Quebec artists including Robert Charlebois, Claude Dubois, Tony Roman, Nanette Workman and Michel Pagliaro.
+In the 1970s, he worked with several other Québec artists, including Robert Charlebois, Claude Dubois, Tony Roman, Nanette Workman and Michel Pagliaro.
 He played the piano, bass and guitar.
-He would later be a composer for the group Toulouse.
-He is also featured as back up singer, on a 45RPM Hey Lord-Valentine (1972 release) by local singer-songwriter Robert Salagan.
+He would later be a composer for the hit Franco-Canadian R&B group Toulouse (groupe).
+He is also featured as backup singer, on a 45 rpm single titled Hey Lord-Valentine (1972 release) by local singer-songwriter Robert Salagan.

 Solo career

 Thurston's solo career started in 1976 when he released his first solo album titled Boule Noire.
-It included his first hit "Aimes-tu la vie?".
+It included his first hit, "Aimes-tu la vie?"
 During his 30-year solo career, he produced at least 14 albums in both English and French.
 His first English album, entitled Premiere, was recorded in 1980.

-Thurston was one of the prominent figures in dance and R&B music in Quebec during the 1970s and 1980s and covered songs by other artists including the Beatles song "Let It Be" in 1995.
-He also represented Canada at several international music festivals including Marseille in 1976 and UCLA in 1988.
+Thurston was one of the prominent figures in dance and R&B music in Quebec during the 1970s and 1980s and covered songs by other artists, including the Beatles song "Let It Be", in 1995.
+He also represented Canada at several international music festivals, including Marseille in 1976 and UCLA in 1988.

 Thurston's 1978 album Aimer d'Amour was certified triple platinum.
 The title song, a cover of Leo Sayer's "Easy to Love", would later gain success in the early 1990s when 800,000 copies were sold in Europe.

 Thurston became a radio show host for Montreal's Rythme FM radio station in 2000.

 Biography book

 Just prior to Thurston's death he released his autobiography called Aimes-tu la vie? after his first hit single.
-He revealed that he had often been disliked and mistreated.
+He revealed that he had often been ostracized and mistreated.
 He also said that during his teenage years he nearly became a criminal, but that music helped him to survive through tough times.